Individual Grievances Referred to Adjudication Under Section 209 of the Federal Public Sector Labour Relations Act

 During the presentation of arguments, the parties speak in the same order as for the presentation of evidence.
-By this time, the single adjudicator or board of adjudication knows all of the elements or relevant facts of the dispute as they were presented and hears the parties' arguments.
+By this time, the the panel of the Board knows all of the elements or relevant facts of the dispute as they were presented and hears the parties' arguments.

 This is when the parties refer to previous FPSLREB decisions and those of adjudicators, statutes or case law to support their arguments.

 The FPSLREB's (or its predecessors') decisions are available at: https://decisions.fpslreb-crtespf.gc.ca/fpslreb-crtespf/en/nav.do

 If a party wishes to make reference to a previous decision, statute or case law, it must ensure that a copy is provided to each party and to the single adjudicator or board of adjudication.

 After the parties have presented their arguments, the hearing will come to a close.

 If more time is needed to continue the hearing, the panel of the Board will specify the date, time, place and terms of its continuance.